mthayden4726/Functional_diversity_across_scales/Documentation.md

     * ``` cd BioSCape_across_scales ```
     * ``` source activate bioscape-env ```

+## Function Library
+ADD TEXT HERE
-## Topographic Correction using methods for NIWO (multiple flightlines)
+## Image Correction: Topographic & BRDF Correction of Flightlines
-**Data Product Name:** NEON_D13_NIWO_DP3_449000_4435000_reflectance.h5
+The first step of the workflow is to implement topographic and BRDF corrections based on correction coefficients provided by Kyle Kovach. *If correction coefficients are not available, this step could be skipped*

-This section outlines the methods used for topographic correction on the specified NEON data product.
-Two primary methods are implemented: SCS (Sun-Canopy-Sensor) and SCS+C (Sun-Canopy-Sensor + Cosine).
+This section outlines the steps for correcting the NEON data product, spectrometer orthorectified surface directional reflectance: [DP1.30006.001](https://data.neonscience.org/data-products/DP1.30006.001)).

-### SCS (Sun-Canopy-Sensor) Topographic Correction
-**Objective:** Correct variations in reflectance caused by topographic effects like slope and aspect.
+**Objective:** Correct variations in reflectance caused by BRDF & topographic effects like slope and aspect using the script [02_scripts/S02_TopoBRDF_Corrections.py](https://github.com/mthayden4726/BioSCape_across_scales/blob/a73d3ea27cc2bff5dd30d4a6140351a09a150007/02_scripts/S02_TopoBRDF_Corrections_BART.py)

-**Implementation:**
-Parameters such as solar zenith angle are averaged across multiple flightlines, extracted from the NEON file metadata.
+### Implementation:
+This script requires the following input from users:
+   1. Name of the NEON site (e.g., BART)
+   2. Domain of the NEON site (e.g., D01)
+   3. EPSG of NEON site (e.g., 32619)
+   4. Date of desired flights (e.g., 20190825)
+Global parameters include:
+   * ndvi_threshold = 0.25
+   * nir_band = 90
+   * red_band = 58
+   * Data_Dir = '/home/ec2-user/BioSCape_across_scales/01_data/01_rawdata'
+   * Out_Dir = '/home/ec2-user/BioSCape_across_scales/01_data/02_processed'
+   * bucket_name = 'bioscape.gra'
+   * s3 = boto3.client('s3')

-The notebook includes:
+The script includes:
-*   Extract Parameters from Metadata: Outline the process for extracting necessary parameters from the NEON data metadata.

-*   Topographic Correction using SCS Method: Detailed steps and code implementation for applying the Sun-Canopy-Sensor (SCS) method for topographic correction.

-*   Function for Plotting Aspect and Illumination: A function to visualize aspect, illumination alongside original and corrected reflectance values.

-*   Statistical Analysis of Pixel Values: Analyzing pixel value distributions before and after the topographic correction.

-*   Correlation Analysis: Evaluating the correlation between different variables in the dataset.

-*   NDVI Analysis: Application of the Normalized Difference Vegetation Index (NDVI) on the dataset.
+*   Find all flightlines with matching correction coefficients (located in S3 bucket "NEON BRDF-TOPO Corrections/")
+*   Download those flightlines.
+For each flightline:
+   *   Load matching BRDF & Topo correction coefficients.
+   *   Remove bad bands.
+   *   Apply corrections.
+   *   Calculate NDVI and apply NDVI threshold.
+   *   Rasterize the corrected array, update metadata and export as a .tif.
+   *   Upload to S3 and delete file locally.

-For a detailed walkthrough, see the notebook: [Topo_Corr_SCS.ipynb](https://github.com/earthlab/cross-sensor-cal/blob/janushi-main/Topo_Corr_using_Methods/Topo_Corr_SCS_final.ipynb)
+For a detailed walkthrough, see the notebook: [NA]

 ### SCS+C (Sun-Canopy-Sensor + Cosine) Topographic Correction